ULCA-IN/anuvaad-client-sdk/README_doc.md

    - Step 4: Open the "My Profile" section
    - Step 5: create the API Key using Generate Button under My Profile section.
     [App name should use lowercase words and underscores.]
-   - Step 6: press generate in api key to get authorization token
+   - Step 6: press generate in api key to get credentials
-   - Step 7: now copy 	`Inference API Key Value` for `Meity` and pass as argument in `bhashini.auth("your_api_key")` function
+   - Step 7: now copy `userid`, `UlcaApiKey`, and 	`Inference API Key Value` for `Meity` and pass as argument in `bhashini.auth("userid", "UlcaApiKey", "InferenceApiKey")` function

 # Code Structure